xpqz/dyalog-docs/language-reference-guide/docs/system-functions/sm.md

 ```

 in the APL session will cause the screen to switch first to the USER screen, display the form defined by `⎕SM`, and then switch back to the SESSION screen to issue the 6-space prompt.
-This normally happens so quickly that all the user sees is a flash on the screen.To retain the USER screen in view it is necessary to issue a call to `⎕SR` or for APL to continue processing. e.g.
+This normally happens so quickly that all the user sees is a flash on the screen.To retain the USER screen in view it is necessary to issue a call to `⎕SR` or for APL to continue processing.
+For example:

 ```apl
       ⎕SM ← expression  ⋄  ⎕SR 1